Medication Summary

 Suicidal ideation, a concern in seemingly healthy adolescents, should be anticipated in those with cosmetically disturbing skin disorders, such as acne fulminans.
 Some believe that isotretinoin may exacerbate this tendency.

-Oral agent that treats serious dermatologic conditions.
+Isotretinoin is an aral agent that treats serious dermatologic conditions.
 Isotretinoin is the synthetic 13-cis isomer of the naturally occurring tretinoin (trans -retinoic acid).
 Both agents are structurally related to beta-carotene.
-Decreases sebaceous gland size and sebum production.
-May inhibit sebaceous gland differentiation and abnormal keratinization.
+It decreases sebaceous gland size and sebum production.
+It may inhibit sebaceous gland differentiation and abnormal keratinization.

 Class Summary